Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 * facilities inter xleaf driver calls for other xleaf drivers
 * facilities event callbacks for other xleaf drivers

-When root driver starts, it will explicitly create an initial group instance, which contains xleaf drivers that will trigger the creation of other group instances.
+When the root driver starts, it will explicitly create an initial group instance, which contains xleaf drivers that will trigger the creation of other group instances.
 The root driver will wait for all group and xleaf drivers to be created before it returns from its probe routine and claim success of the